MathisWo/Global-Depression-Prevalence-Data-Analysis-SQL-R-/README.md

 This project explores global depression prevalence data using **SQL queries for exploratory analysis** and **R for analysis and visualization**.
 It builds on a previously developed PostgreSQL database that modeled GBD data related to depression.

+Here is a link to the [rendered html report](https://mathiswo.github.io/Global-Depression-Prevalence-Data-Analysis-SQL-R-/analysis_report.html)

 ## 📌 Project Goals

 - Write SQL queries for exploratory analysis (Filtering, Joins, Aggregate Functions, Window Functions, CTEs)